Honor (company): Smartphones

+The Magic line is yet another flagship lineup that was originally introduced in 2016, while the Magic 2 was introduced in 2018.
+The Magic 3 was introduced in 2021 under its Zhixin ownership, and the foldable Magic V was introduced in 2022, and the first foldable smartphone in European market, the Honor Magic VS, was introduced in 2023.

+The S, A, I, and C series is generally a lesser-known budget lineup, which the A series was introduced in 2014 as the Chinese-exclusive 4A (Huawei Y6), the I series was in 2015 as the 7i, the C series was in 2017 as the 6C (Huawei Enjoy 6S), and the S series was in 2018 as the 7S.

 Notebooks

 In April 2018, the first notebook of the brand, the MagicBook, was released.
 The series has been continued regularly as Honor's only laptop series.

 TVs

 In 2019, Honor launched its first two TVs, the Vision and Vision Pro.
 So far, no successors have been released.

 Wearables

 Since 2016, Honor has been offering fitness trackers and, since 2018, smartwatches.
 These products are marketed under the names Honor Watch (smartwatches) and Honor Band (fitness trackers).

 Audio

 Since 2019, Honor has released wireless earbuds under various model series.

 MagicOS

 MagicOS (formerly known as Magic UI, and Magic Live UI), is an Android-derived mobile operating system developed by Chinese technology company Honor.
 It is used on the company's smartphones and tablets.

 History

-MagicOS was originally developed by Huawei before it got split in November 2020, it was rebranded EMUI with minor aesthetic difference for HONOR devices.
-Before the split, high-end HONOR devices were running on Magic UI while medium to low-end devices continued to run on EMUI.

-It has gone through several name changes throughout it introduction, which initially known as Magic Live when it was introduced on the first HONOR Magic phone, and again renamed to Magic UI with the introduction of HONOR Magic 2, which they renamed it again on 2022 to MagicOS.
+MagicOS was originally an EMUI-rebranded skin developed by Huawei before its November 2020 ownership shift.
+Premium Honor devices used Magic UI, while entry-level and mid-range devices used EMUI.
+It was initially known as Magic Live along with the original Honor Magic in 2016, then renamed to Magic UI along with the Honor Magic 2 in 2018, and renamed to MagicOS in 2022.